 In 2005, the Mildred B Clulow Grant was awarded to Prof. Maria Fitzgerald to support a project on 'Cortical pain processing in preterm infants'.
 Click here to read the report.

 In 2007, the Mildred B Clulow Grant was awarded to Dr Laura Mitchell to support a project on 'Experimental investigation of the effects of cannabis use on pain perception, control and coping'.
+(No report yet provided).

 In 2009, the Mildred B Clulow Grant was awarded to Dr Tara Renton to support a project on 'Mapping of central changes, using cASL, induced by post-surgical pain after third molar surgery before and after Perfalgan infusion'.
 Click here to read the report.

 In 2011, the Mildred B Clulow Grant was awarded to Prof. Gary Macfarlane to support a project on 'The Epidemiology of Chronic Pelvic Pain in Women'.
 Click here to read the report.

 In 2013, the Clulow Grant was awarded to Dr Patrick McHugh to support a project on 'Improving the understanding and treatment of neuropathic pain'.

 This bursary is only available on the years that the IASP hold their bi-ennual Congress.
 The next meeting will take place in 2016.

 In order to encourage members to attend the International Association for the Study of Pain World Congresses, The British Pain Society makes funds available to assist its members who require financial assistance to attend the World Congress on Pain.

 - The applicant must be a current, Ordinary member of the British Pain Society, in good standing, and have been a member for a minimum of 6 months. and a member of IASP.